 How To Import Contacts To Mailchimp

-In this article, I'm going to show you how to import contacts to MailChimp (aff).
-It's is a simple process, a little technical and requires some know-how of the Mailchimp process.
+In this in-depth MailChimp tutorial, updated October 2020 and accounting for recent changes to the MailChimp Platform, I'm going to show you how to import contacts to MailChimp using CSV file import.
+It is a simple process, a little technical, and requires some know-how of how to create a CSV file.

 A Quick Note Before We Begin:

-Importing contacts to your MailChimp list without their explicit permission is not only poor business practice, professionally unethical and in violation of MailChimp’s Acceptable Use Policy, it also violates international privacy laws including GDPR.
-So if like me, these things are important to you and your business, then don’t it.
-Adding people to your email list just to get numbers is marketing at it’s worst and completely counterproductive.
+If you choose to import contacts to MailChimp without their explicit permission, it is not only poor business practice, professionally unethical and in violation of MailChimp’s Acceptable Use Policy, in violation of international privacy laws including GDPR, it's also a shitty thing to do.
+So if, like me, integrity and honesty is important to you and your business, then don’t do it.
+Adding people to your email audience just to get numbers is marketing at it’s worst and completely counterproductive, because people will resent you and your brand as a result.
 If you’re even remotely interested in building an audience that supports your business then you’ll care about ethical marketing.

 Here’s some light reading for you on the subject;